aherrarte2019037/spot-the-bot/README.md

-# Bot or Not
+# Spot the Bot
-Bot or Not Mobile Game
+Spot the Bot Mobile Game